gardener/gardener/docs/concepts/controller-manager.md

 In case a `Lease` is not renewed for the configured amount in `config.controllers.seed.monitorPeriod.duration`:

 1. The reconciler assumes that the `gardenlet` stopped operating and updates the `GardenletReady` condition to `Unknown`.
-2. Additionally, conditions and constraints of all `Shoot` resources scheduled on the affected seed are set to `Unknown` as well because a striking `gardenlet` won't be able to maintain these conditions any more.
+2. Additionally, the conditions and constraints of all `Shoot` resources scheduled on the affected seed are set to `Unknown` as well, because a striking `gardenlet` won't be able to maintain these conditions any more.
-3. If the gardenlet's client certificate has expired (identified based on the `.status.clientCertificateExpirationTimestamp` field in the `Seed` resource) and if it is managed by a `ManagedSeed` then this will be triggered for a reconciliation.
+3. If the gardenlet's client certificate has expired (identified based on the `.status.clientCertificateExpirationTimestamp` field in the `Seed` resource) and if it is managed by a `ManagedSeed`, then this will be triggered for a reconciliation.
 This will trigger the bootstrapping process again and allows gardenlets to obtain a fresh client certificate.

 ### [`Shoot` Controller](../../pkg/controllermanager/controller/shoot)